-Suyin Haynes is an intern at TIME magazine.
-In her spare time she can be found watching RuPaul's Drag Race, and editing for gal-dem.
+Suyin Haynes is an Associate Editor at TIME magazine in Hong Kong.
+In her spare time she can be found watching RuPaul's Drag Race and editing for gal-dem.

 Ifama is a recent Goldsmiths graduate and documentary enthusiast currently working in postproduction.
 An (almost) 6ft music video lover, gentrification hater and creator of gal-dem’s first video series ‘interlude’.